Text: Solveig Hansen, 2022

 - Titanic in her final hour

-– The very first performance of Beethoven’s mighty 9th Symphony, with the deaf master himself on the stage
+- The first performance of Beethoven’s Ninth Symphony, with the deaf master himself on the stage

 - The Great Library of Alexandria

-We could go back to 33 AD to see what really happened, or be a fly on the wall at the First Council of Nicaea in 325 AD to witness the making of dogmas.
-Or go even further back, to the time of the creation of the first alphabet and the written word.
-Or why not go all the way and watch the very first sunrays as they hit the newborn Earth?
+You could go back to 33 AD to see what really happened, or be a fly on the wall at the First Council of Nicaea in 325 AD, witnessing the forging of religious dogma.
+Or even further back — to the invention of the first alphabet.
+Or why not go all the way and watch the first rays of sunlight touch the newborn Earth?

-Or I could swing by a Saturday soirée at 27 rue de Fleurus in Paris sometime in the 1920’s.
-Gertrude Stein’s place.
-Picasso, Matisse, Braque, Ernest Hemingway, Sherwood Anderson and F. Scott Fitzgerald might be there.
-Maybe I find Stein sitting in her chair with poodle Basket on her lap, while her companion Alice Toklas is entertaining the artists’ wives.
+Maybe Picasso, Matisse, Braque, Hemingway, Sherwood Anderson, and F. Scott Fitzgerald are there.
+I imagine Stein seated in her chair with poodle Basket on her lap, while her companion Alice Toklas entertains the wives of the artists.

 Where would you go?